Agile Data Modeling: Strategies for Collaboration, Flexibility, and Evolution

 - How to safely and quickly evolve your data model

-Scott is the Chief Scientist at Disciplined Agile, Inc. He works with organizations around the world to help them to adopt agile and lean strategies across the enterprise.
-He provides training, coaching, and mentoring in disciplined agile and lean strategies at both the project and organizational level.
-Scott is the (co)-creator of the Disciplined Agile (DA) framework as well as the Agile Modeling (AM) and Agile Data (AD) methodologies.
+Scott is the Vice President, Chief Scientist of Disciplined Agile at Project Management Institute.
+Scott leads the evolution of the Disciplined Agile (DA) toolkit.
+Scott is the (co)-creator of the Disciplined Agile (DA) toolkit as well as the Agile Modeling (AM) and Agile Data (AD) methodologies.
 He is the (co-)author of several books, including Choose Your WoW!, An Executive’s Guide to the Disciplined Agile Framework, Refactoring Databases, Agile Modeling, Agile Database Techniques, and The Object Primer 3rd Edition.
-Scott blogs regularly at DisciplinedAgileDelivery.com and he can be contacted via Disciplined-Agile.com.
+Scott blogs regularly at DisciplinedAgileDelivery.com and he can be contacted via pmi.org.